wodanaz/adaptiPhy/README.md

 If you'd like to rerun AdaptiPhy again, make sure to remove the following files: `DONE_SUMMARY.txt HYPHY/ intermediate_files/ logs/ PhyloFit/`.
 You can also remove the `slurm.test.1234567.out` if you wish.

-DO NOT remove the following directories and files unless you know what you're doing: `data/ config.yaml scripts/ slurm_general/ slurm-launch-snakemake.sh Snakefile`.
+DO NOT remove the following directories and files unless you know what you're doing: `data/ config.yaml scripts/ slurm_general/ slurm-launch-neutral-smk.sh Snakefile`.
 Remove the `OUTPUT_FINAL` directory only if you're sure you don't need its contents anymore!

 ### Citation
 If you use this pipeline, please cite: